eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 **A first Look at generated Assembly Code**

-With `-XX:CompileCommand=print,Test::test` we can print a lot of interesting information from the compilation:
+With `-XX:CompileCommand=print,Test::test` we can print a lot of interesting information from the compilation.
+Below you can see an example.
+We will ignore most of it, and pick out what is interesting for now.
 ```bash
 $ java -XX:CompileCommand=printcompilation,Test::* -XX:CompileCommand=compileonly,Test::test -Xbatch -XX:-TieredCompilation -XX:CompileCommand=print,Test::test Test.java
 CompileCommand: PrintCompilation Test.* bool PrintCompilation = true